JahanzaibTayyab/AI-201/assignments/assignment-06/readme.md

-# Assignment: Exploring LLM Models for Creative Video Generation and Script Analysis**
+# Assignment 06: Exploring LLM Models for Creative Video Generation and Script Analysis**

 **Objective:**
 The goal of this assignment is to explore the capabilities of Large Language Models (LLMs) in generating creative content.
 Students will use an LLM to generate a video based on a creative prompt, save the generated video, and analyze it using Gemini LLM to produce a script with a detailed timeline.